Polydile/dile-components/docs/crud/axios-configuration.md

 It is also useful if you are familiar with Axios and prefer to create your own instance, fully customized to your needs.

-### ALTERNATIVE 2: Create a new Axios instance
+### ALTERNATIVE 2: Create a new Axios instance with AxiosInstanceBuilder

-If you wish, we can assist you in easily creating the Axios instance using a minimal configuration.
-For this purpose, the package includes a class called `AxiosInstanceBuilder` that allows for comfortable configuration.
+For very common use cases, we can assist you in easily creating the Axios instance using a minimal configuration.
+For this purpose, the package includes the `AxiosInstanceBuilder` class, that allows a easy configuration.

 To use this class, you simply need to import it: